dream1986/i3wm-config/README-en.md

 ## terminal

-If you want a transparent background terminal , need install a  compositor such as  `xcompmgr` (or `compton`  .etc )  .
-I recommend some terminal emulators are easy to set a transparent background :`roxterm` , `xfce4-terminal` , `terminator` .
+If you want a transparent background terminal , need to install  `xcompmgr` (or `compton`  .etc )  .
+It is recommended to select terminals that are more convenient to set transparency, such as `roxterm` , `xfce4-terminal` and `terminator` .

-After press terminal shortcut,  It tries to start one of the following (in that order, see [i3wm-termial](http://jlk.fjfi.cvut.cz/arch/manpages/man/i3-sensible-terminal.1)):
+After press terminal shortcut,  It tries to start one of the following in the order(see [i3wm-termial](http://jlk.fjfi.cvut.cz/arch/manpages/man/i3-sensible-terminal.1)):

 >$TERMINAL (this is a non-standard variable)
 >